-- 1. Define environmental science.
-What relevance does it have to people? - 2.
-Identify several costs of a lack of environmental wisdom. - 3.
-What is often the most expensive way to solve environmental problems? - 4.
-What are the throughput model and the systems approach with regard to environmental science? - 5.
-Why is input reduction a good solution to many environmental problems? - 6.
-Name the two basic causes of environmental problems. - 7.
-What are the key traits of the environmental system? - 8.
-State and explain the first law of ecology. - 9.
-What is environmental impact?
-Identify two basic types of environmental impact and explain their causes. - 10.
-Why was the cultivation of food such an important development in human technological evolution? - 11.
-What are the five basic developmental stages in
+- 1. What are the major goals of this text? - 2.
+Define environmental science.
+What relevance does it have to people? - 3.
+Name several costs of a lack of environmental wisdom. - 4.
+What is often the most expensive way to solve environmental problems? - 5.
+What is the throughput model and the systems approach as applied to environmental science? - 6.
+Why is input reduction a good solution to many environmental problems? - 7.
+Name the two basic causes of environmental problems. - 8.
+What are the key traits of the environmental system? - 9.
+State and explain the "first law of ecology." - What is environmental impact?
+Identify two basic types of environmental impact and explain their causes. - 11.
+Why was the cultivation of food such an important development in human technological evolution?